Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Simulation studies

-To illustrate the advantages of the partially-factorized approximation, we provide extensive simulation studies which assess empirical evidence in finite dimension for the asymptotic results in Section \ref{sec_2}, and quantify the magnitude of the improvements in scalability and accuracy relative to state-of-the-art competitors.
-Consistent with these goals and with our main focus on high dimensions, we compare performance against mean-field variational Bayes \citep{consonni_2007}, which provides the only widely-implemented alternative strategy, among those discussed in Section \ref{sec_1.1}, that can scale to high-dimensional settings as effectively as our method.
-We refer to Table \ref{table1} for further empirical evidence on the computational intractability in high dimensions of other widely-implemented alternatives, such as Hamiltonian Monte Carlo \citep{hoff_2014}, expectation-propagation \citep{chopin_2017}, and Monte Carlo inference based on independent and identically distributed samples from the exact posterior \citep{durante_2019}.
+To illustrate the advantages of the partially-factorized approximation, we consider simulation studies that assess empirical evidence in finite dimension for the asymptotic results in Section \ref{sec_2}, and quantify the magnitude of the improvements in scalability and accuracy relative to state-of-the-art competitors.
+Consistent with these goals and with our main focus on high dimensions, we compare performance against mean-field variational Bayes \citep{consonni_2007}, which provides the only widely-implemented alternative, among those discussed in Section~\ref{sec_1}, that can scale to high-dimensional settings as effectively as our method.
+We refer to Table \ref{table1} for empirical evidence on the computational intractability in high dimensions of the other relevant strategies discussed in Section~\ref{sec_1} \citep{hoff_2014,chopin_2017,durante_2019}.